 Students should know what they’re getting into before signing up for a TEACH grant.
 Among other problems, if you do not complete the required years of teaching, have trouble finding a job in a “high need” area, change your mind about teaching, or fail to maintain a satisfactory GPA while in school, any grant money you received will turn into a loan that you will have to repay.
 It will be an unsubsidized Direct Stafford loan.
 Interest will accrue from the date that each grant disbursement was made.
 There are only a few ways, such as total and permanent disability, to cancel the obligation or extend the eight year teaching period.

 Due to problems with this conversion process from grants to loans, the Department has created a process for TEACH grant recipients whose TEACH Grants were converted to Direct Unsubsidized Loans to request reconsideration of the conversions.
 You will be able to request a reconsideration if you met or are meeting the TEACH Grant service requirements within the eight-year service obligation period, but had your grants converted to loans because you did not comply with the annual certification requirement.
+The Department said that it notified individuals eligible to request reconsideration in February 2019.
+You can still request reconsideration if you did not receive notification.
+The Department has posted more information about what you have to show to have your eligible Direct Unsubsidized Loans converted back to TEACH Grants.

 Peace Corps and AmeriCorps